Top Southeast Asia Travel Destination

 Koh Pangan & Koh Samui

 No trip to Thailand is complete without visiting these world-famous islands located in the Gulf of Thailand.
-Many people struggle deciding between the two islands, but the truth is that both are a tropical paradise and host a wide variety of different experiences for travelers with different tastes.
+Many people struggle to decide between the two islands, but the truth is that both are a tropical paradise and host a wide variety of different experiences for travelers with different tastes.
 Koh Samui is much bigger and closer to the shore, hosting an airport and three hospitals.
 Koh Pangan is the smaller and more remote of the two islands, only reachable by ferry.
 Both islands play host to beautiful white sand beaches with crystal-blue waters as well as gorgeous hikes and incredible views.

 Ho Chi Minh City